 9 Reasons Argan Oil Is Great For The Face

 Vitamins A and E are two of the most potent healing ingredients found in argan oil, but these are by no means the only beneficial compounds it offers.
-It's also chock full of antioxidants, linoleic acid, and Omega-6 fatty acids.
+It's also chock-full of antioxidants, linoleic acid, and omega-6 fatty acids.
 Its ability to both moisturize the skin and soothe inflammation has been verified through rigorous clinical testing.

 Argan oil has been produced locally in Morocco for centuries.
-The industry is strongly beneficial to the locals involved in it: The trees provide oxygen and erosion control, and the nuts harvested from them drive the oil-extraction business.
+The industry is strongly beneficial to the locals involved in it.
+The trees provide oxygen and erosion control, and the nuts harvested from them drive the oil extraction business.
 Argan trees happen to be quite attractive, too!
 The trees are actually protected by government conservation regulations, and the nut-harvesting activity is conducted in an environmentally-friendly way.

 1Effective With All Sorts Of Skin

 Argan oil can be a huge help for you regardless of the type of skin you happen to have.
 It delivers tremendously effective hydration for users with dry skin, reducing itching and flakiness as well as moisturizing.
 The oil is both safe and effective for those with naturally oily skin as well.

-A proper argan oil balm is light in consistency; it will not clog pores (leading to blackheads) or leave behind a greasy residue.
+A good argan oil balm is light in consistency; it will not clog pores (leading to blackheads) or leave behind a greasy residue.
 Oily skin is often caused by over-aggressive hygiene practices that encourage the skin to produce more sebum (natural oil) than it needs.
 You can keep your natural oil production process balanced at a healthy level by applying argan oil topically.

 2Makes A Great Nighttime Moisturizer

 Argan oil is absorbed by the skin fast, leaving behind minimal residue.
 You should apply argan oil after thoroughly cleansing your skin using all-natural products.
-Warm a single drop of the oil in your palm, and then use circular motions to rub it into your face and neck.
+Warm a single drop of the oil in your palm and then use circular motions to rub it into your face and neck.

 3Works As A Terrific After-Shave Balm

 Men will find argan oil particularly useful as a follow-up to shaving.
 Shaving regularly can subject your skin to more stress than is healthy for it, leading to razor burn and irritating bumps.
-Warm up one or two drops of argan oil in your palms and massage them into your face after you've finished shaving.
+Warm one or two drops of argan oil in your palms and massage them into your face after you've finished shaving.

 The oil will act to moisturize your skin, accelerate the healing of any wounds, prevent scar formation, and reduce inflammation.
 Argan oil works equally well for post-shave care on any part of the body.
-Remember, the beneficial effects of argan oil for the skin, long backed by centuries of anecdotal use, have now been verified by scientific research.
+Remember that the beneficial effects of argan oil for the skin, long backed by centuries of anecdotal use, have now been verified by scientific research.

 4Delivers Great Hydration Benefits

 Note that a little premium argan oil goes a long way!
 First, cleanse the skin of your face thoroughly and warm up one drop of oil in the palm of your hand.
 Apply it to your face and neck using gentle circular motions.

 5Good For Treating Acne

-If you're struggling to deal with the impact of acne, you'll be pleased to know that argan oil has a research-verified ability to reduce the levels of sebum present in oily skin.
-Many women who enjoyed clearer skin in their younger years struggle with an increased number of outbreaks in their 30s and 40s which are hard to treat.
-Argan oil can help in multiple ways; its linoleic acid content, for example, helps reduce the inflammation acne typically causes.
+If you're struggling to deal with the impact of acne, you'll be pleased to know that argan oil has a research-verified ability to reduce the levels of sebum present in the oily skin.
+Many women who enjoyed clearer skin in their younger years struggle with an increased number of outbreaks in their 30s and 40s, which are hard to treat.
+Argan oil can help in multiple ways; its linoleic acid content, for example, helps reduce the inflammation that acne typically causes.

 By regulating your skin's production of sebum, argan oil helps decrease the number of acne-causing bacteria present on the skin.
 Beyond quieting over-productive sebum glands, argan oil's anti-inflammatory abilities help to keep acne at bay.
-The oil also provides large amounts of vitamin E, which is perfect for speeding up the repair of tissue damage and nourishing the skin.
+The oil also provides significant amounts of vitamin E, which is perfect for speeding up the repair of tissue damage and nourishing the skin.

 6All-Natural Eye Serum

 Since it's composed entirely of natural ingredients, argan oil is one of the safest products you can use on the delicate skin around your eyes.
-Argan oil can even reduce the appearance of fine lines around the eyes thanks to its vitamin E content.
+Argan oil can even reduce the appearance of fine lines around the eyes, thanks to its vitamin E content.
 You can use a single drop of argan oil to cover the skin beneath both eyes, although it also makes an excellent ingredient or base for a more complex and effective eye serum.

 When combined with a few other natural oils, argan oil can make a terrific serum for pepping up your eyes and taking care of premature signs of aging.
 Prepare your serum by filling a small (half-ounce) container halfway full of jojoba oil.
 Next, add equal measures of argan oil and evening primrose oil until the bottle is three-quarters full.
-Top off the mixture with 10 drops of vitamin E oil and 10 drops of carrot seed oil for UV protection.
+Top off the mixture with ten drops of vitamin E oil and ten drops of carrot seed oil for UV protection.

 7Faster Skin Healing

-Besides helping minimize the impact of acne, argan oil can also be of use in treating a range of other skin conditions thanks to its antioxidant, anti-inflammatory, and nourishing ingredients.
-You can try using argan oil to treat the symptoms of skin conditions like rosacea, eczema, psoriasis, dermatitis, or any other dry or sensitive skin condition (start off with a patch test to confirm the oil's safety).
+Besides helping minimize the impact of acne, argan oil can also be of use in treating a range of other skin conditions, thanks to its antioxidant, anti-inflammatory, and nourishing ingredients.
+You can try using argan oil to treat the symptoms of skin conditions, like rosacea, eczema, psoriasis, dermatitis, or any other dry or sensitive skin condition.
+Start off with a patch test to confirm the oil's safety.

 8Provides Gentle Skin Toning

 If you're getting fed up with a toner that's causing irritation or drying out your skin, consider argan oil as an all-natural solution.
 Simply add a few drops of argan oil to your toner and shake it up thoroughly to enjoy a smoother, less irritating effect.
 Argan oil makes an excellent moderator when used in this fashion because its all-natural composition is safe for use with virtually all types of skin.

 9Provides Great Exfoliation

-In order to boost your next exfoliation treatment with argan oil, simply mix a few drops of the oil into a tablespoon of brown sugar in your hand.
+To boost your next exfoliation treatment with argan oil, simply mix a few drops of the oil into a tablespoon of brown sugar in your hand.
 Rub this mix into your face for two to four minutes, paying extra attention to dry and acne-prone areas.
 Rinse the scrub off using warm water and then pat dry.

 Argan oil is derived from the fruit of the Moroccan argan tree.
 These fruits are so packed with nutrients that local goats will actually climb up into the tree branches to get to them.
 Argan oil is created by processing the nuts inside the fruit.
-This oil has an ancient medicinal and cosmetic history dating all the way back to the Phoenicians, who used the oil in 600 BC.
+This oil has an ancient medicinal and cosmetic history, dating all the way back to the Phoenicians who used the oil in 600 BC.